Last updated: July 02, 2014

 ScM Candidate, Genetic Counseling, JHU/NHGRI

-, researchers have made a series of impressive discoveries while reconstructing the genomes of some of our closest, long-extinct relatives.
+In the past decade, researchers have made a series of impressive discoveries while reconstructing the genomes of some of our closest, long-extinct relatives.
 They have extracted ancient DNA from the fossilized bones of both Neanderthals and Denisovans, who split from us about 550,000-750,000 years ago.
 These two groups of ancient humansappeared different from us, with heavier brows, shorter stature, larger muscles and coarser body hair, and perhaps behaved differently from us, as less social creatures.
-But at the genomic level, they're over 99 percent the same as we Homo sapiens
+But at the genomic level, they're over 99 percent the same as we Homo sapiens.

 To reconstruct the ancient humans' methylation pattern, the team began by analyzing what was left: the DNA sequence found in bone fragments.
 They combed through these sequences searching for stretches of DNA that contained a high ratio of two bases, cytosine and thymine, in close proximity.
 Higher ratios of these Cs and Ts are an indication of epigenetic methylation.
 This happens for two reasons: First, methyl chemical groups attach to cytosines, and second, when methyl groups are attached to cytosines, the cytosine-methyl groups often degrade into thymines.
 This is in contrast to unmethylated cytosines, which will generally degrade into uracils.
 Thus, clusters of many Cs and Ts in the ancient genomes indicated an area where researchers could infer methylation of the DNA.